 |Photo by Michael McHugh|

-Journalist David Tereshchuk looks out over the Bogside, in this still from the documentary "An Unreliable Witness," by GRACE Pictures.
+David Tereshchuk (right) and author Don Mullan, in the Bogside, in this still from the documentary "An Unreliable Witness," by GRACE Pictures

 The Victims (Names and Photos)